exilon/QuickCore/README.md

 *Logging:*
 --
 QuickCore works with ILogger interface.
-You can use our Logging extension or define your own implementation and inject it.
+We can use build-in Logging extension or define own implementation and inject it.

 To use QuickLogger implementation (Needs QuickLogger library.
-See installation requirements):
+See installation requirements).
+QuickLogger uses an ILogger builder to easy configuration.
+Default options can be passed as Options delegate function.
+When QuickLogger config file exists, no default options will be applied more:
 ```delphi
 services
    .AddLogging(TLoggerBuilder.GetBuilder(TLoggerOptionsFormat.ofYAML,False)